Flow Editor

 ---|---|

-Assigned | Special behavior that executes when a conversation is first assigned to the assistant |
+Assigned | Special behavior that executes when a conversation is first assigned to the agent |

 Send Message | Send a message to the customer and optionally wait for a response |